OIG Issues Final Report on Sheriffs’ Budgets

 Read the AdvisoryOIG 2025 Annual Report

-In 2025, the OIG issued 23 public investigatory reports and letters on the that have been effective in calling out conduct that, while not necessarily criminal, is wasteful or constitutes an abuse of public resources.
+In 2025, the OIG issued 23 public investigatory reports and letters that have been effective in calling out conduct that, while not necessarily criminal, is wasteful or constitutes an abuse of public resources.
 In addition, IG Shapiro met with 60 municipal leaders and the office fielded over 2000 hotline complaints and responded to over 1100 procurement support requests.

 Read the ReportOIG In Your Inbox: Multifactor Authentication